tmknom/git-push-action/README.md

 ## Description

-This action creates a new commit and pushes the changes back to the remote repository.
+This action commits changes made during the workflow run and pushes them to a remote repository.
-It automatically commits files that were modified during the workflow run.
+It supports specifying a branch name, a start point, and allows creating empty commits.

 ## Usage